 When I talk about symptoms I am always talking about them in relation to anxiety and stress only, not due to medical conditions.

-I talk about ways allergy fears have shown up for me in my own health anxiety journey, as well as ways health anxiety affected me last year on my latest podcast episode.
+🎧 Podcast: I talk about ways allergy fears have shown up for me in my own health anxiety journey, as well as ways health anxiety affected me last year on episode 21 of my podcast.